mickster77/electric-propulsion-training/index.md

 >This book provides the information needed to design efficient, economic and reliable busbar systems.
 <cite>-Chapman</cite>

-This publication has proven valuable during evaluation of buswork in large power conversion equipment as well as large motor coil design.
-It's accessible and provides a deeper basis for understanding and evaluating buswork beyond standard commercial and military specifications.
+This publication has proven valuable during evaluation of buswork in large power conversion equipment as well as large motor coil fabrication.
+It's accessible and provides a deep basis for understanding and evaluating buswork beyond standard commercial and military specifications.

 **Objectives:**
 Ampacity, Buswork Design